 #5 Nickel: If you do not have enough nickel in your diet it can affect the distribution and functioning of other nutrients in the body, including calcium.
 Given the obvious benefit, calcium has on our bones, it isn’t difficult to see that maintaining adequate levels of nickel is, therefore, an important factor in maintaining or building healthy bone!
 Pure cocoa powder, cashews, spinach and red kidney beans are all rich food sources of nickel.

 #6 Phosphorous: Approximately 85% of the body’s phosphorus is found in your bones and the rest is distributed through the soft tissues.
-It is fundamental to growth, maintenance, and is necessary along with calcium and magnesium, for proper growth and formation of bones.
+It is fundamental to building, maintenance, and is necessary along with calcium and magnesium, for proper formation of bones.
 Salmon, lean beef, brazil nuts, and lentils are all rich food sources of phosphorous.